Query (MQL)

 private string Private data

-Note: To query by resource type or provider, join with the resources table.
+Note: To query by resource type or provider, query the resources table directly.

 states